santaklouse/check-domain-availability/README.md

-# check-site-availability
+# check-domain-availability
-checks site availability by using dig and curl (port checking and ping in feature)
+checks domain availability by using dig and curl (port checking and ping in feature)